-Export of animals industrial veterinary health certificate
+Export of animals on an industrial basis Official veterinary health certificate